ArtsemiY/TomoBEAR-test/Installation-and-Setup.md

 is not the case you need to adjust the paths to the executables in the `defaults.json` file which you can find in the folder `configurations`.

-The keys where the values needs to be adjusted can be found in the general section of the json file and are the following ones:
+The keys where the values need to be adjusted can be found in the general section of the JSON file and are the following ones:

 * `"pipeline_location": ""`
 * `"motion_correction_command": ""`